 Reverse traffic lanes add capacity to a road and decrease congestion by borrowing capacity from the other (off-peak) direction.
-Reversing lanes reduces congestion during morning and evening commutes.
+Reversing traffic lanes reduces congestion during morning and evening commutes.

 During morning and afternoon peak traffic hours, the two-way left turn lane on both 7th Street (between approximately McDowell Road and Dunlap Avenue) and 7th Avenue (from approximately McDowell Road to Northern Avenue) operates as a reversible lane.